Englewood Legacy Project

 Faith, Power, & Truth Englewood Legacy Series

-The primary objective of the project is to highlight the historical significance of Englewood and capture the authentic stories of its residents.
-Through interviews and personal narratives, the website will provide a platform for Englewood community members to share their experiences, memories, and contributions, creating a collective tapestry that showcases the neighborhood’s unique identity.
-The website will feature a dedicated history page that delves into Englewood’s past, chronicling its growth, milestones, and cultural heritage.
-It will showcase a curated collection of video interviews, archived photos, documents, and artifacts, offering visitors a glimpse into the community’s evolution over the years.
-The history section will serve as a valuable educational resource, promoting a deeper understanding and appreciation for Englewood’s significance within the broader context of Chicago’s African-American history.
-The goal is to attract a diverse audience, including Englewood residents, neighboring communities, history enthusiasts, and individuals interested in social justice and community development.
+Our main objective is to elevate Englewood’s historical significance by capturing the authentic stories of its resilient residents.
+Through captivating interviews and personal narratives, our website becomes a living canvas where the Englewood community can share their experiences, memories, and contributions – weaving together a collective tapestry that boldly showcases the neighborhood’s unique identity.
+Enter our dedicated history page, a treasure trove that delves deep into Englewood’s past, chronicling its growth, milestones, and cultural heritage.
+Immerse yourself in a curated collection of video interviews, archived photos, documents, and artifacts that offer an intimate glimpse into the community’s evolution over the years.

 Your generous support enables us to continue to make tremendous strides in advocating for working families while strengthening and stabilizing neighborhoods.